willinabus/app-template-custom-shipping-rates/README.md

 ## What deployment gives you

-When you deploy this template, an app is automatically created for you in the [Wix Dev Center](https://dev.wix.com/apps/my-apps), pre-configured with settings required for the app to function properly within the Wix ecosystem.
+When you deploy this template, an app is automatically created for you in the [App Dashboard](https://dev.wix.com/apps/my-apps), pre-configured with settings required for the app to function properly within the Wix ecosystem.
 Find these pre-configured settings later in the app's dashboard as follows:

-+ **OAuth page:** App URL and Redirect URL for the [app OAuth flow](https://dev.wix.com/docs/build-apps/build-your-app/authentication/oauth).
++ **OAuth page:** App URL and Redirect URL for the [advanced OAuth flow](https://dev.wix.com/docs/build-apps/develop-your-app/access/authentication/use-advanced-oauth).

-+ **Webhooks page:** App Removed and App Installed [webhooks](https://dev.wix.com/docs/build-apps/build-your-app/authentication/authentication-overview#webhooks).
++ **Webhooks page:** App Removed and App Installed [webhooks](https://dev.wix.com/docs/build-apps/develop-your-app/api-integrations/events-and-webhooks/about-webhooks).

-+ **Extensions page:** Dashboard Page extension for the [dashboard page](https://dev.wix.com/docs/build-apps/developer-tools/extensions/dashboard-page#create-a-dashboard-page) and eCom Shipping Rates extension for [integrating with the Shipping Rates SPI](https://dev.wix.com/docs/rest/api-reference/wix-e-commerce/shipping-rates-integration-spi/introduction).
++ **Extensions page:** Dashboard Page extension for the [dashboard page](https://dev.wix.com/docs/build-apps/develop-your-app/extensions/dashboard-extensions/dashboard-pages/about-dashboard-page-extensions) and eCom Shipping Rates extension for [integrating with the Shipping Rates SPI](https://dev.wix.com/docs/rest/api-reference/wix-e-commerce/shipping-rates-integration-spi/introduction).

 + **Permissions page:** [Permission scopes](https://dev.wix.com/docs/build-apps/build-your-app/authentication/permissions) required for the APIs that the app calls.